 I was recently a corporate motivational speaker for a software franchise event.

 This lively and engaged crowd loved to laugh and interact.
 They are also very competitive and love to take risks.
+Most of all, they loved to have fun at work!

-The meeting planner knew her audience well, so she went for the ideal event add-on, an escape room.
+The meeting planner knew her audience well, so she went for the ideal event add-on - an escape room.
 Known as a physical adventure game where players solve a series of puzzles using clues, hints, and strategies to complete the objectives.
 A time frame was given, and secret plots and clues were hidden in each of the rooms.

 It was a genuinely interactive opportunity to solve problems, work together and bond.
 The escape room also offers a venue for some effective competition.
 Once the room door was closed, the group is tasked to work together and time to escape.

-The meeting planner tailored the theme of the escape room to match the idea of the event, Teamwork.
+The meeting planner tailored the theme of the escape room to match the idea of the event, "Teamwork".

 A theme room may not be for every event.
 Imagine being locked inside a themed adventure room with your colleagues.
 Some people would do anything to escape the experience altogether.
 However, this audience of young, entrepreneurial software franchise owners loved every bit of it.